ngraveio/zero-firmware/README.md

 # zero-firmware
-This repo will contain the ZERO's firmware at release
+This repo will contain the ZERO's firmware